 Atomic clocks, which were invented in 1949, are the most accurate timekeeping mechanisms in the world.
 It is said to be within the 30 billionths of a second in accuracy.
 The first was displayed in the Smithsonian Institution in Washington D.C.
 As we can see, the methods used to tell time have changed as new improvements in technology are made.

-Ranger Heating and Cooling is a fantastic company for Hvac Tacoma and a generous supporter of our site.
+Network Ninjas is the best place for a digital business card and a generous supporter of our site.
 Thanks for all you do, guys!